-At December 31, 2018, the Credit Facility had a gross outstanding balance of \$927 million.
-Additionally, at December 31, 2018, the Company was contingently obligated under letters of credit issued pursuant to the Credit Facility with face amounts aggregating approximately \$0.4 million, resulting in \$772.6 million of available borrowing capacity under the revolving credit facility as of December 31, 2018.
+At December 31, 2019, the Credit Facility had a gross outstanding balance of \$495 million, consisting of the \$449 million Term Loan A-1 facility and \$46 million of borrowings under the revolving credit facility.
+Additionally, at December 31, 2019, the Company was contingently obligated under letters of credit issued pursuant to the Credit Facility with face amounts aggregating approximately \$0.4 million, resulting in \$1,128.6 million of available borrowing capacity under the revolving credit facility as of December 31, 2019.

 The interest rates payable on the loans are, at the Company's option, equal to either a LIBOR rate or a base rate plus an applicable margin, which ranges from 1.0% to 2.0% per annum for LIBOR loans and 0.0% to 1.0% per annum for base rate loans, in each case, depending on the credit ratings assigned to the Credit Facility.
-At December 31, 2018, the applicable margin was 1.50% for LIBOR loans and 0.50% for base rate loans.
+At December 31, 2019, the applicable margin was 1.50% for LIBOR loans and 0.50% for base rate loans.
 In addition, the Company is required to pay a commitment fee on the unused portion of the commitments under the revolving facility at a rate that ranges from 0.15% to 0.35% per annum, depending on the credit ratings assigned to the Credit Facility.
-At December 31, 2018, the commitment fee rate was 0.25%.
-The Company is not required to repay any loans under the Credit Facility prior to maturity on May 21, 2023 and may prepay all or any portion of the loans under the Credit Facility prior to maturity without premium or penalty, subject to reimbursement of any LIBOR breakage costs of the lenders.
+At December 31, 2019, the commitment fee rate was 0.25%.
+The Company is not required to repay any loans under the Credit Facility prior to maturity and may prepay all or any portion of the loans under the Credit Facility prior to maturity without premium or penalty, subject to reimbursement of any LIBOR breakage costs of the lenders.
 The Company's wholly owned subsidiary, GLP Capital is the primary obligor under the Credit Facility, which is guaranteed by GLPI.

 The Credit Facility contains customary covenants that, among other things, restrict, subject to certain exceptions, the ability of GLPI and its subsidiaries to grant liens on their assets, incur indebtedness, sell assets, make investments, engage in acquisitions, mergers or consolidations or pay certain dividends and other restricted payments.
 The Credit Facility contains the following financial covenants, which are measured quarterly on a trailing four-quarter basis: a maximum total debt to total asset value ratio, a maximum senior secured debt to total asset value ratio, a maximum ratio of certain recourse debt to unencumbered asset value and a minimum fixed charge coverage ratio.
-In addition, GLPI is required to maintain a minimum tangible net worth and its status as a REIT on and after the effective date of its election to be treated as a REIT, which the Company elected on its 2014 U.S. federal income tax return.
+In addition, GLPI is required to maintain a minimum tangible net worth and its status as a REIT.
 GLPI is permitted to pay dividends to its shareholders as may be required in order to maintain REIT status, subject to the absence of payment or bankruptcy defaults.
 GLPI is also permitted to make other dividends and distributions subject to pro forma compliance with the financial covenants and the absence of defaults.
 The Credit Facility also contains certain customary affirmative covenants and events of default, including the occurrence of a change of control and termination of the Penn Master Lease (subject to certain replacement rights).
 The occurrence and continuance of an event of default under the Credit Facility will enable the lenders under the Credit Facility to accelerate the loans and terminate the commitments thereunder.
-At December 31, 2018, the Company was in compliance with all required financial covenants under the Credit Facility.
+At December 31, 2019, the Company was in compliance with all required financial covenants under the Credit Facility.